Technology Assurance Group

 5. Data-Driven Decision Making

-Preparing for a Successful QBR
+Preparing for a Successful SBR

 1. Gather and analyze relevant data (e.g., service level agreement performance, ticket resolution times, system uptime)